- Earth Friendly

 Technologies are now widespread which enable complete elimination of chlorine gas from chemical pulp bleaching processes.
 The most established of the new technologies, with some 40% of the world bleached chemical pulp market, is Elemental Chlorine Free (ECF) bleaching.
 ECF bleaching avoids use of chlorine gas by substituting chlorine dioxide as the main bleaching agent, often preceded by oxygen delignification.
 Effluents contain less total organochlorines and are less toxic than those produced by chlorine gas - but can still cause damaging effects.
 Totally Chlorine Free (TCF) bleaching -the best for the environment as this process uses neither chlorine nor chlorine compounds and relies solely on peroxide, ozone and oxygen to achieve satisfactory whiteness.
 TCF bleaching is technically more difficult and, until recently at least, more expensive to retrofit on existing mills.

 Gaseous emissions of concern in paper making include hydrogen sulphide, oxides of sulphur, oxides of nitrogen and ‘dust’.
-Volatile organic compounds which can act as precursors in the formation of low altitude ozone, a component of smog which can have a serious effect on human health.
+Volatile organic compounds (VOC's) can act as precursors in the formation of low altitude ozone, a component of smog which can have a serious effect on human health.
 In the US the pulp and paper industry is included in a category of ‘major sources of hazardous air pollutants’ because of the known presence of volatile organic compounds, chlorine, chloroform and hazardous metallic air pollutants in pulp mill emissions.

 Clay coated paper is generally much shinier than uncoated paper, and is often chosen for its glossy look.
 However, during the recycling process the clay coating has to be removed and is generally disposed of as waste, which reduces the amount of useful fibre per tonne recovered from recycling paper by approximately one third.